 Later in summer when the canopy is full, little or no light reaches the forest floor so the growth of herbs and ferns stops.

 Location.
 39° 18.721′ N, 76° 41.316′ W. Marker is in Baltimore, Maryland.
 Marker is on Windsor Mill Road.
 The marker is at the Gwynns Falls Trailhead on Windsor Mill Road.
-Touch for map.
-Marker is in this post office area: Baltimore MD 21216, United States of America.
-Touch for directions.
+Touch for map

 Credits.
 This page was last revised on April 13, 2017.
-This page originally submitted on April 11, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 81 times since then and 9 times this year.
+It was originally submitted on April 11, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 86 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on April 11, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.